-There is an exception.
-When we become Christians, that is when we are baptized, then something momentous happens - we are inwardly transformed; our life is now dominated by Christ, by the Holy Spirit.
+Except, however, when we become Christians.
+Then, something happens; we are inwardly transformed; our life is now dominated by Christ, by the Holy Spirit.

-The very essence of this transformation is a self-surrendering faith in Jesus Christ, whereby we are changed in response to God's redeeming love and are received by God into a state of acceptance through the grace of God, bringing us peace and joy, and everlasting security.
+The very essence of this transformation is a self-surrendering faith in Jesus Christ, whereby we are changed in response to God's redeeming love and are received by God into a state of acceptance, bringing us peace and joy, and everlasting security.